Andrew W.K.

-Andrew Fetterly Wilkes-Krier (born May 9, 1979), known professionally as Andrew W.K., is an American conceptual performance artist, rock singer, multi-instrumentalist, record producer and actor.
+Andrew Fetterly Wilkes-Krier (born May 9, 1979), known professionally as Andrew W.K., is an American singer, multi-instrumentalist, songwriter, record producer and motivational speaker.
+He is known for his combination of rock, metal and pop music and anthemic songs about partying.
 Raised in Michigan, Wilkes-Krier began his musical career in the mid-1990s.
 He performed in a number of local bands before eventually moving to New York, where he produced his first recordings under the Andrew W.K. moniker.

 After gaining initial attention with the 2000 EP Girls Own Juice, Wilkes-Krier rose to prominence with the release of his debut studio album I Get Wet in November 2001.
-In the years following its release, Wilkes-Krier has undertaken a number of other musical and non-musical ventures including television and radio work, motivational speaking, and writing.
+He has since released five more studio albums, The Wolf (2003), Close Calls with Brick Walls (2006), 55 Cadillac (2009), You're Not Alone (2018), and God Is Partying (2021).
+He has also undertaken a number of other musical and non-musical ventures including television and radio work, motivational speaking and writing.

 Early life

-Andrew Wilkes-Krier was born in Stanford, California, and grew up in Ann Arbor, Michigan.
-His father is Professor James E. Krier, a legal scholar at the University of Michigan Law School and co-author of the widely used Dukeminier & Krier Property casebook.
+Andrew Fetterly Wilkes-Krier was born in Stanford, California, on May 9, 1979 and raised in the outskirts of Los Angeles, until moving to Ann Arbor, Michigan at the age of four.
+His father is professor James E. Krier, a legal scholar at the University of Michigan Law School and co-author of the widely used Dukeminier & Krier property casebook.
 His mother is Wendy Wilkes.
-His younger brother, Patrick, was a golf pro and is now a golf coach in Michigan.
-At the age of 4, Wilkes-Krier began learning piano at the University of Michigan School of Music.
-He has recalled early family trips to Midnight Mass as having had an enormous impact on his love for music.
+His younger brother, Patrick, was a golf professional and is now a golf coach in Michigan.
+At the age of four, Wilkes-Krier began learning piano at the University of Michigan School of Music.
+He has recalled early family trips to midnight mass as having had an enormous impact on his love for music.
 He was dubbed Andrew W.K. by an elementary school teacher to differentiate him from his classmates Andrew Cohen and Andrew Gilchrist.
 He later attended the private college preparatory Greenhills School for middle school before attending the alternative Community High School from 1993 to 1997, where he continued to study piano and keyboard.